Photo by Nick Tortajada

 10. Remember the Forgettables.

 You may be a little rusty on your first trip out, so make a detailed list ahead of time that includes the little things.
 A few things that top our list as most commonly forgotten on the first trip out: our headlamp, a component for our stove, eating utensils and our water purification system.
+Check out our downloadable packing list to help jog your memory.

 11. Speaking of Water Purification…

 In spring’s cool weather, your typical water purification system might not be as effective as in the summer.
 Iodine tablets work, but take longer.
 Pumps are great, but be sure to prevent them from freezing at night (some people sleep with them in their bags to keep them warm).
 And beware of leaving your water bottle out overnight and letting it freeze…you’ll be thirsty ‘til it melts!
+My personal favorite system is Kataydyn’s BeFree, which you can easily stash in your bag at night.

 12. You Might Be Hungrier Than You Think.

 Your body burns a lot of energy just keeping you warm, so if you’re facing cold temperatures, expect to be a lot hungrier than you might have anticipated, and plan for more calories.
 If you like a good camp meal as much as we do, you may be happy about this!
+Check out Good To-Go’s yummy meals, which suggest hot water (but you can use cold, just let it sit awhile longer).

 13. The Bugs are a Battle.
 Here’s How to Win.